NeuroTechX/ntx_slack_archive/_announcements_.md

  >Hi falk the IEEE Brain Hackathon looks awesome.
 Im sad that it conflicts with Thanksgiving weekend here in Canada because I would love to attend.
 Are you aware if we will be able to view some of the talks online?
 I would love listen in to a few

+10/3/2017 9:34 PM

+ **falk** :

+ >I believe so, but not sure of the links yet.
+Maybe monitor the BMI website for updates.
+Participation can also be remote, if that helps with the long weekend conflicts.